 - Be an ambassador for MOAJE & the grant through the activities of your program such as concerts, social media, website, newsletters, etc.

 Donate to the Leon Bradley Memorial Grant Here:

-Donations by check are also accepted and may be mailed to this address:
+Donations by check are also accepted and may be mailed to:

 Community Foundation of the Ozarks